MicrosoftDocs/entra-docs/docs/id-governance/tutorial-mover-custom-workflow-portal.md

 1. From the templates, select **select** under **Employee job profile change**.
     :::image type="content" source="media/tutorial-mover-custom-workflow-portal/job-change-template.png" alt-text="Screenshot of selecting the employee job profile change template.":::
 1. Next, you configure the basic information about the workflow.
 This information includes a name and description.
-You are also able to choose the **Trigger type** of the workflow, which in this case will be the **Group membership change (Preview)** trigger.
-For **Action** you are given what interaction with the group change triggers the workflow, which in this case will be **Removed from group**.
-After making these selections, select **Configure scope**.
+You're also able to choose the **Trigger type** of the workflow, which in this case will be the **Group membership change (Preview)** trigger.
+For **Action** you're given what interaction with the group change triggers the workflow, which in this case will be **Removed from group**.
+After your trigger is set, select **Configure scope**.
     :::image type="content" source="media/tutorial-mover-custom-workflow-portal/job-change-template-basics.png" alt-text="Screenshot of setting group membership trigger in template.":::
 1. On the **Configure scope** screen, in the scope details section select **+Add group**.
-From the groups screen search for **Sales** and select the group.
-After these selection, select **Review tasks**.
+From the groups screen, search for **Sales**, and select the group.
+When the group is added, select **Review tasks**.
     :::image type="content" source="media/tutorial-mover-custom-workflow-portal/group-scope.png" alt-text="Screenshot of setting group scope.":::
 1. On the **Review tasks** screen, you're able to add, edit, or remove tasks.
 From the default tasks, **Remove user from selected groups**, **Remove user from Selected Teams**, and **Request user access package assignment** require that you select which groups or teams you want the user to be removed from, or which user access package assignment you want to request for the user.
-When you are finished making these selections, select **Review + create**.
+When you're finished editing the tasks, select **Review + create**.
     :::image type="content" source="media/tutorial-mover-custom-workflow-portal/job-change-template-tasks.png" alt-text="Screenshot of job change template tasks.":::

 1. On the review screen, verify the information is correct and choose if you want to enable the schedule of the workflow or not.
 After reviewing,  select **Create**.